Eligible Medical Expenses

 Premiums

-Your funding program may allow for reimbursement for your eligible premium expenses to the degree that funds are available.
-As long as it's an eligible premium, you can apply the funds provided in your reimbursement account toward post-tax premium expenses incurred while you're eligible for your funding program.
-Generally, you pay your insurance premiums to the insurance carrier every month before requesting reimbursement.
+Your funding program may allow reimbursement of eligible premium expenses, up to the amount available in your reimbursement account.
+As long as the premium is an eligible premium, you can apply your available funds toward post-tax premium expenses incurred while you're eligible for your funding program.

 Medical